Nagendra1997/mesibo-documentation/synchronization.md

 For example, let's say you are logged in as `User-A` on your app and you need to display the chat history between you - `User-A` and another `User-B`.
 To do this you will use the `read` API to read messages for the `User-B`.
 If you are on a new device, and you have never exchanged messages with `User-B` on this device, the `read` API will not return any messages.
 You have nothing to display!
 But, if you had chatted with `User-B` earlier on a previous device, your messages will be stored on the server database.
 You need to access these messages present on the **server database** and restore them onto the **local database**.
 This is what the `sync` API does.
 Once the sync is complete, you can then `read` these old messages from the local database.

 Also note, that you may not be loading all the messages between `User-B` and `User-A` in one shot.
 You only need to load the last few messages(Say 10) that can be viewed first.
-Then, as the user scrolls the chat above you can load more messages.
-So, as the user scrolls you can read more messages & if there are no messages to read you cancall sync and check if there are any more messages available.
+As the user scrolls, you can read more messages & if there are no messages to read you can call sync and check if there are any more messages available.
 Then call read again, when sync completes.
 You can call sync on demand and this read-sync cycle will continue.
-This way, you will provide a good user-experience and also ensure app performance.
+This way, you will provide a good user experience and also ensure app performance.